Erik Lickiss had his life mapped out. He would attend a big university. He would play football. He would enjoy a long career as a physical therapist.

 The result?
 “It drove me like crazy.”
 They had stoked the competitive fire that was part of his athletic DNA.
 Lickiss’s parents, who graduated from Simpson in 1975, were athletes.
 Hugh Lickiss was drafted by the Pittsburgh Steelers and played an entire pre-season with them before being released.
 Erik’s sister was a collegiate volleyball player.

-“Out of nowhere, I sing,” he says.
+“Out of nowhere, I sing,” he said.
 “Makes no sense to me.”

 But he devoted himself to getting better.
 He received a bachelor’s degree in music in vocal performance from Simpson in 2009.
 He received a Masters of Music in opera performance from the University of Tennessee two years later.
 He was invited two summers in a row to participate in the Des Moines Metro Opera’s young artists program.